-Service Menu, Dim
+Menus, Service, Dim

-The Dim causes the speaker or headphone level to diminish by a specified amount whenever a talk key is activated.
+Dim is used to diminish, by a specific amount, the speaker or headphone level when a talk key is activated.

-To set the dim, do the following:
+To activate dim, do the following:

+- 1. Using the encoder knob, select Dim.

-- 1. Select Dim, and then tap the encoder knob.
-Speaker displays. - 2.
-Turn the encoder knob to select either Speaker or Headset. - 3.
-Tap the encoder knob once to select.
+- 2. Tap the encoder knob.
+Speaker appears.

+- 3. Using the encoder knob, select either Speaker or Headset.

+- 4. Tap the encoder knob.

-NOTE: By default, -8dB displays for speaker and 0 dB displays for headset.
+NOTE: By default, -8dB appears for speaker and 0 dB appears for headset.

-- 4. Turn the encoder knob clockwise to increase the dim, or counter-clockwise to reduce the dim. - 5.
+- 5. Turn the encoder knob clockwise to increase the dim, or counter-clockwise to reduce the dim. - 6.
 Press and hold the encoder knob for 1 second to exit.
-The new dimming level is now set. - 6.
+The new dimming level is now set. - 7.
 Run Service Menu, Save Cfg to store the Dim setting.